top of page

 ECOWEEK : 21-years of international design sustainability and urban innovation.

-Sustainable desing in more than 30 cities in 18 countries around the world
+Sustainable design in more than 30 cities in 18 countries around the world in more than 200 workshops on sustainable design,

 with thousands of placemaking and urban hands-on design-build interventions and design proposals

-that engaged more than 4500 students and young professionals in architecture and design
+that engaged more than 4500 students and young professionals in architecture and design and through public participation, engaged thousands of local stakeholders!
+Hundreds of expert speakers and leading keynote speakers to share, teach and inspire!

 Explore the ECOWEEK resources: